 Don’t fall into the trap of assuming everything sells for top dollar in a Seller’s market.
 There is always another house and more deals fall out in a hot Seller’s market than in a normal market.
 It’s in a Seller's best interest to sell to the most motivated, best-qualified Buyer.
 One of the best ways to motivate a Buyer is by impressing them every time they see the house.

-We hope you have found this information useful.
+We hope you have found this information useful for preparing your home to put on the market.
 If you have any questions, please feel free to contact any of our agents.